Top Ten Reasons to Attend a Rowing Camp (Outside of Your Home Club)

 4. Try Out a New Body of Water

 Salt water.
 Fresh water.
 River.
 Lake.
 Bay.
 Canal.
 Channel.
 Harbor.
 Tide.
 Current.
 Still.
 Dock launch.
 Beach launch.
 Sand bar.
 Buoys.
 Debris.
 There are a lot of different bodies of water we row on and each has pros and cons to it.
 Going away to camp lets you experience a new waterway with its own personality.
-You may get to learn how to wet launch or find out how much nicer it is to row on fresh water instead of salt.
+You may get to learn to wet launch or find out how nice it is to row on fresh water instead of salt.
 For rowers you get a nice change of scenery.
 For coxswains you will be challenged with different landmarks and hazards.

 5. Try New Equipment